 The Gateway Programme is offered at Waitaki Girls’ High School.
 Students for this programme apply to be involved.
 Students study 5 subjects and undertake work placement and work-related study.
 More information is available in the subject area of this booklet.

 These courses are at Polytechnic.
 Students will be out of school for one or two days per week.
 Students on a two-day Dual Pathway course will have a fixed school timetable for their three days at school.
 Students will have the opportunity to gain at least 20 credits in the Pathway they choose.
 Students need to be committed to staying at school all year.
 Students must go to their course every week.
 There will be contracts between the Polytechnic, School, Student and Parents.
-To apply students must write a letter of application to Mrs. Searle, before 16 September.
+To apply students must write a letter of application to Mrs. Hay, before 24 September.

 NB: Most universities are restricting enrolments to many of their courses and are demanding higher levels of passes for guaranteed entry than the minimum levels required by NCEA.
 Please check the University websites for more information or see the Careers Advisor.
 Credits at Merit and Excellence are important.
 Most tertiary scholarships are awarded on Level 2 results, wider school and community involvement.

 Year 13 is a year of additional freedom and also new and special demands on you.
 You are required to be more responsible for your motivation, time management and attainment as well as accepting responsibility for selecting a course appropriate to your proposed career.
-In Year 13 you will take a course of five subjects plus one period per week of a Life Skills programme.
+In Year 13 you will take a course of five subjects plus one period per week of a POSED programme.
 This gives four periods per week of study.